krzysztof-bochm/Imaginary-CTF-2021-Writeups/Off To The Races!.md

 We can see that password is checked on another thread, and thread displaying menus is just waiting 2 seconds to make sure password is already checked.
 We will exploit that by sending a password that takes long time to get verified, but also is wrong.
-This way the main thread has enough time to display admin's menu for us while password checking thread loggs us out.
+This way the main thread has enough time to display admin's menu for us while password checking thread logs us out.
 We now have access to admin commands while not being admin.

-All of this can be achived by modifying our script:
+All of this can be achieved by modifying our script:
 ```
 ...
 p.status("Getting money")